This Medellin nightlife article was originally written on December 24, 2014, but I update it regularly. The latest update was January 2019.

 The neighborhoods I have lived in (in order): Patio Bonito, San Diego, Calazans, El Centro, Floresta, El Salvador (part of El Centro), and now I am in El Poblado (barrio manila).

-Nightlife in Medellin has expanded in the last four years and it is growing.
-As more tourists discover the amazing place that Medellin is there will be more restaurants and dance clubs opening up in the coming years.
+Nightlife in Medellin has expanded in the last few years and it is growing.

 Monday – Mellow

 Monday night has always been a stay in night for me.
-Many of the restaurants actually close on Mondays in Medellin.
-When I was living in Floresta, sometimes I would go to a rock bar called Minuto Urbano on Carrera 90 and San Juan in a neighborhood called Santa Monica.
+However, when I was living in Floresta I would go to a rock bar called Minuto Urbano on Carrera 90 and San Juan in a neighborhood called Santa Monica.
 I was seeing the waitress there, otherwise, I would have never heard of it, but if you do go I recommend going on a Friday or Saturday.
 They have live music sometimes and it is great.
 The music they play is Rock in English and Spanish.

 When I was living in El Centro I would usually order from The Mexican House.
 They have fantastic burritos, and they have this hot sauce that they make using passion fruit, which is spectacular.